6 Professional Responsibilities, Ethics, & Copyright

 Consequences of Ethical Misconduct

-The recently reported ethical misconduct scandals at Volkswagen over a vehicle emissions control device and at Boeing Commercial Aircraft over the flight-control system malfunction that led to two fatal crashes of the 737-MAX with the loss of 346 lives are now case studies of egregious ethical misconduct.
+The ethical misconduct scandals at Volkswagen over a vehicle emissions control device and at Boeing Commercial Aircraft over the flight-control system malfunction that led to two fatal crashes of the 737-MAX with the loss of 346 lives are now case studies of egregious ethical misconduct.
 The aftermath of these cases has resulted in considerable harm to the two organizations, their employees, the professional engineering field as a whole, and the public at large.
 In both cases, an emphasis on corporate profits over sound engineering and safety practices was at the root of the ethical misconduct.
 Boeing and Volkswagen were subjected to criminal prosecution and massive billion-dollar fines in the U.S. justice system.
 Of particular concern for aviation is that the “Misleading statements, half-truths, and omissions communicated by Boeing employees to the FAA impeded the government’s ability to ensure the safety of the flying public.”

 Of course, bad outcomes will always transpire in any organizational culture that emphasizes profits over ethical conduct and the well-being of their employees and the public, especially if they also go so far as to discredit, threaten, or otherwise punish anyone bold enough to dissent with their actions.
 Such actions are not only unethical but also illegal.
 However, an engineer’s ethical responsibilities must still consider essential factors such as costs and schedules on behalf of their employer.
 The better news is that the attention brought to such ethical misconduct scandals, especially the massive professional, legal, and billion-dollar financial fallout for Boeing, means that similar issues are much less likely to occur in the future.
-But only time will tell, and such issues are not quickly forgotten; changes will only succeed if they are supported by strong ethical leadership from management.
+However, only time will tell, and such matters will not be quickly forgotten; changes will only succeed if they are supported by strong ethical leadership from management.

 Ethics for Students